Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Stating the

+As an addendum to Theorem~\ref{TheoremStallings} we describe the special class of ``sewing needle'' folds, and we prove the \emph{Sewing Needle Lemma}~\ref{LemmaSewingNeedleFold}.
+This lemma says, roughly, that when constructing a fold factorization of a foldable map using Theorem~\ref{TheoremStallings}, sewing needle folds can always be avoided until the very last stages of the factorization (see the closing remark of this section).

+The Sewing Needle Lemma and concepts of sewing needle folds will not be needed until two places somewhat later here in Part II: in the proof of Theorem~\ref{TheoremStrataLamCorr}~\pref{ItemCorollaryThreeTwoTwo}; and in the third and final step of the proof of the \TOAT\ in Section~\ref{SectionTwoOverAllStepThree}.
+We place our discussion of sewing needle folds here because it fits quite naturally into the setting of Theorem~\ref{TheoremStallings}.

-\begin{definition} A fold map $g \from U \to V$ between two free splittings of $\Gamma$ rel~$\A$ is called a \emph{sewing needle fold} if there exists a natural edge $E \subset U$ such that the turn folded by $g$ is contained in $\Gamma \cdot E$; to be more specific we say that $g$ is a \emph{sewing needle fold of the natural edge~$E$}.
-Choosing an orientation of $E$ with initial vertex $v$, it follows that there exists a group element $\gamma \in \Gamma$ such that $v$ is the terminal vertex of $\gamma^\inv \cdot E$, and such that $g$ folds the turn $\{d,d'\}$ where $d$ is the initial direction of $E$ at $v$ and $d'$ is the terminal direction of $\gamma^\inv \cdot E$ at~$v$.
-The cyclic group $\<\gamma\>$ is therefore infinite, it acts loxodromically on $U$, and its axis is $\bigcup_n \gamma^n \cdot E$ with fundamental domain $E$. \end{definition}
+\begin{definition}[Sewing needle folds and multifolds] Consider a fold map $f \from S \to T$ between two free splittings of $\Gamma$ such that $f$ is not a homeomorphism.
+To say that $f$ is a \emph{sewing needle fold} means that there exists a natural edge $E$ such that for every turn $\{d,d'\}$ that is folded by~$f$, that turn lies in the subforest $\Gamma \cdot E$; we also say that $f$ is a \emph{sewing needle fold of the natural edge~$E$}.
+To say that $f$ is a \emph{sewing needle multifold} means that every first fold factor of $f$ is a sewing needle fold. \end{definition}